BigQszak/YOLOv3/README.md

 3. Uses concatenations & additions of skip channels
 4. Each prediction scale is proceeded by several convolutional layers
 5. Implements bilinear interpolation upscaling after each prediction
-6. Opts 3 different bboxes for each grid cell - ability to predict more (smaller) objects
+6. Opts 3 different bboxes for each grid cell - the ability to predict more (smaller) objects
-7. Anchor boxes - predefined bboxes of different scales & size => adjusting those boxes instead fo coming up with completely new ones
+7. Anchor boxes - predefined bboxes of different scales & sizes => adjusting those boxes instead of coming up with completely new ones
     (9 in total, 3 for each grid cell at each prediction scale)

 ## Useful links